Open Call for Training Submissions

 Topics and Collaboration.
 In addition, although the trainings will likely necessarily and naturally overlap to some degree, we hope to minimize such overlap.
 Ideally, the trainings would progress along a continuum.
 Accordingly, although there is certainly no requirement to do so, to the extent you wish to suggest collaborations with other trainers/speakers to offer complementary courses (e.g., 101, 201, and 301 webinars that build on each other, which can include beginning to advanced courses, or macro to micro topics), we are interested in hearing such suggestions.

-Deadline: This open call will be open for a while and possibly indefinitely, as we wish to continually provide these trainings.
-That said, we are hoping to have a series of six trainings in 2020, and would appreciate receiving submissions by January 15, 2019.
+Deadline: This is an open call, as we wish to continually provide these trainings.
+That said, we are hoping to have a series of trainings beginning in the summer of 2020, and would appreciate receiving submissions by June 15, 2020.